 Gas is going to be a must since I am going to be working both jobs during the month of April.
 I don’t plan on spending a ton of extra gas since I won’t be driving all over town for as many errands.
 I am going to be conscious of how much I am driving.
 When I can, I plan to combine trips and pack bags for the different transitions between military and work.
 I also just got a Sam’s Club Membership, so I will be able to get gas for a little cheaper, which will help tremendously in this area.

 I don’t remember the last time I actually had a medical bill to pay, but I will never deny myself medical expenses if something were to come up.
 I have a little money set aside for medical expenses already, but this is something you can’t really predict.
+There is a good chance that I will need to purchase contacts this month, but I am going to scope out some deals on them and see what can find!

 4) Car Maintenance